mihaxor/react-ts-vite-bootstrap-starter/README.md

 ## Installation

-Install dependencies using Yarn or npm:
+Install dependencies using pnpm or npm:
     ```sh
-    yarn install
+    pnpm install
     # or
     npm install
     ```